liupei101/TFDeepSurv/README.md

 Deep Cox proportional risk model and survival analysis implemented by tensorflow.

 **NOTE:** `tfdeepsurv-v2.0.0` has been released.
 Compared with `v1.0`, current refactored version  largely improved:
-- speed of model compatation graph building
+- speed of computation graph building of model
-- loss function compatation via only raw tensorflow ops.
+- loss function computation via only raw tensorflow ops.
 - unified format of survival data
 - code elegance and simplicity